Fencing your site

 Getting the right fence may cost more upfront, but it can work out more cost efficient in the long run.
 Get good advice before you start.
 It can be costly and you want to get it right the first time.

-Farm supply stores and fencing contractors will be able to offer you advice.
-Other places you can go for information include Lifestyle Block and DairyNZ.
+Farm supply stores and fencing contractors can offer you advice.
+Other places you can go to for information include Lifestyle Block and DairyNZ.

 Fencing maintenance

-Regular maintenance will extend the life of a fence and fences are cheaper to repair than replace.
+Regular maintenance will extend the life of a fence.
+Fences are cheaper to repair than replace.
 Regularly check your fence lines for:

 • broken or loose wires and battens